danaevenhaim/testing-app/testFile.md

-tHIS is A tEsT filE
+thIS is A tEsT filE

 It has some lines